jgcodes2020/pancake/README.md

 ### If STROOP and WAFEL are both acronyms, what does PANCAKE stand for?
 **P**ointer **AN**alyzer **C**ollecting **A**ccess to **K**nown **E**ngine.
 (shoutouts to Notchmath for coming up with like 75% of this)

+### Is it faster than Wafel API?
+Pancake is likely slightly slower, but it is still blazing fast.
+Reasons include:
+- libdwarf (the only DWARF parser I found for Windows) is slow
+- Wafel caches the address of globals during data path compilation, Pancake doesn't (for safety reasons)

 ## How do I use it?
 Download from the GitHub releases, the folders in your zip should explain themselves.
 Documentation is available on [this repo's GitHub Pages.](https://jgcodes2020.github.io/pancake)